Guthen/guthscpsnav/README.md

 ## Convars
 + `guthscpsnav_forcemap <MAP_NAME>`: *Server*; Force a specific minimap to be use instead of current map's image (see the list above).
 Default: ""

-## Legal Terms
-This addon is licensed under [Creative Commons Sharealike 3.0](https://creativecommons.org/licenses/by-sa/3.0/) and is based on content of [SCP Foundation](http://scp-wiki.wikidot.com/) and [SCP:Containment Breach](https://www.scpcbgame.com/).

-If you create something derived from this, please credit me (you can also tell me about what you've done).

 ## Known Issues
 ### "The addon doesn't work!"
 Be sure to have installed [[SCP] Guthen's Addons Base](https://steamcommunity.com/sharedfiles/filedetails/?id=2139692777) on your server.
 Verify that you can open the configuration menu with `guthscpbase` in your game console.